Eating out in Covent Garden

 For a quick bite and lots of choice try the indoor Seven Dials Market.
 Most tables are kept for walk ins but you can book and this is a great option for when everyone in your group fancies different things.
 Highlights include Pick n Cheese with its conveyor belt cheese and biscuits options.

-Mildreds vegetarian on St Martins Lane have been serving vegan and vegetarian food since 1988.
+vegetarian on St Martins Lane have been serving vegan and vegetarian food since 1988.
 Rather than a consolation prize, their food actually looks like the sort of thing you would actively choose even if there were meat and fish options on the menu which is no easy feat.
-The food is Mexican, British, Korean, Spanish, Japanese wherever you can get the good stuff.
+The food is Mexican, British, Korean, Spanish and Japanese.
 They even have a specific onion and garlic free menu for those on a low FODMAP diet.

 Finally, we love Barrafina on Drury Lane.
 You must have the Estrella Galicia on draft which is so hard to find in the UK (the bottled stuff is in supermarkets) and then remember that anything with an “x” in it, like txistorra, is from the Basque country and so is particularly good.
 Ditto anything Galician and remember that croquetas are always a good idea.